Qu4tro/nato-spell/README.md

 ## Sound assets

-These sounds were created by Tim Kahn and hosted on freesound.org
+These sounds were published by Tim Kahn and hosted on freesound.org
  - Tim Kahn ( https://freesound.org/people/tim.kahn/ )

 Thank you Amy Gedgaudas and Tim Kahn for all these sounds.